eshinhw/ethereum-solidity-complete-dev-guide/README.md

 ### What is Ethereum?

 - There are Ethereum networks which are used to transfer money and store data.
 - In reality, there is ONE main Ethereum network that everyone uses for deployment, production of applications.
+The main Ethereum network is where Ethereum coins are actually worth something.
-However, there are many other Ethereum networks for different purposes.
-There are Ethereum networks solely for testing, and even we can create our own private Ethereum networks.
+- There are many other Ethereum networks for different purposes.
+For example, there are Ethereum networks solely for testing, and even we can create our own private Ethereum networks.
 - Each Ethereum network consists of one or more nodes.
 - Each node in an Ethereum network is a machine running an ethereum client.
 A machine here is any type of computers such as a laptor or a desktop.
 After we install a Ethereum software on our machines, we can connect to the Ethereum network through the software and become a part of the network.
 - Anyone can run a node in the network.